CalgaryMichael/liquify/README.md

 # liquify
 ### An Object should know how it should be represented.
 So let it.

-liquify is a python script that reduces a class to a dictionary for JSON conversion.
+liquify is a python script that serializes a class into a dictionary for JSON conversion.

 The idea behind this package is to allow the knowledge of an Object's representation to live within the context of the Object itself.
+Seeing as a 'one size fits all' approach to API's is not realistic, this package can also handle serializing an object based off of the fields that are explicitly passed.

 ### The Benefits
 * Reuse & Recycle